LinneaJohansen/angular-assignment/README.md

 </ul>

 ## Usage
 The application can be used from the link: https://angular-pokemon-trainers.herokuapp.com/.
-It can also be runned locally in the terminal with the command npm start.
+It can also be runned locally in the terminal with the command ng serve.

 ## Maintainers
 Linnea Johansen, Ulrik Lunde, and Karoline Øijorden